 Cheddar Gorge in Somerset

-I hope this has given you some UK inspiration for travels closer to home after lockdown.
+I hope this has given you some UK inspiration for travels for the best UK holidays after lockdown.
 I’m looking forward to spending more time outdoors with some hiking in the UK’s stunning scenery.
 For more ideas, visit 101 UK Holidays.